danielpclark/ruby-pair/README.md

 Step 3: profit.

 ## Connecting

+When the image boots up it runs ngrok with the key you provide and gives you a URL you can have some one SSH into remotely.
+You yourself can ssh in locally.
+If you set `-p 2222:22` on your `docker run` command then you can simply `ssh dev@localhost -p 2222`.
+This docker image will use your public SSH keys from the Github username you provided via `AUTHORIZED_GH_USERS` so there's no need for entering a password.

 You have the running container, and now it's time to pair.
 Except you keep forgetting the IP address and the port and the username, and you're sick of having to copy your SSH private key over to the server.
 Do what the pros do and set up an alias!
 In `~/.ssh/config`, add something like this: